 There are so many weaving ideas, information, and tutorials on the Internet that it can get overwhelming and you may suffer from the occasional internetitis like I do.
 Trying to refine and target your reading on weaving can be a challenge.
 And weavers always need more input!

-Online tools offer a variety of easy ways to research, store and discover information.
-Weavers often need a way finding and saving deeper information on the craft.
-Much of this can be offline (yes! people lived before the Internet), but we also need to access, read and organize references online.
+Online tools offer a variety of easy ways to research, store, and discover information.
+Weavers often need a way of finding and saving deeper information on the craft.
+Much of this can be offline (yes! people lived before the Internet), but we also need to access, read, and organize references online.

 Pinterest offers strong imagery-based design, which can directly link to tutorial pages you’ve saved.
 This is a great way to store static links to tutorials or links to books in a visual, casual way.
 It can be used across devices with a mobile app and has good promotional and social media connections.

 Facebook allows to you keep up with new material with links delivered straight to your own news feed from pages or people you follow.
 You won’t get all of their posts but you can click through to their Facebook page at any time to see their timeline of post listings.
 However, this is rather transitory and forgettable after you see the posting if you can’t reference the link or even find it again.

 In lieu of your own database for your weaving book collection the LibraryThing offers a great option for cataloging weaving books, etc. If you have more than 200 books, there is a modest fee to store an endless amount.
 You can also mark each book as private, include wishlists and to-read lists as well as connecting with others on the site.